 The first section we’re going to cover is the brand behind the smoker.
 While many electric smoker manufacturers encourage the use of pellets in their models there are a few that do not.
 Namely the two below.

 Can You Use Pellets in a Masterbuilt Electric Smoker?

 Masterbuilt is one of the best bbq smokers producer.
 If you own a Masterbuilt Electric smoker, one of their propane smokers, or even their cold smoking attachments you’ll be advised to only use wood chunks and chips.
 Masterbuilt states that pellets are to be used exclusively in their pellet smokers.
 However, consumer comments sharing their wood pellet smoking experiences with Masterbuilt electric smokers are positive and advise other consumers to try this method of smoking out for themselves.
-Should you decide to ignore the brand’s advice and opt instead to listen to your fellow consumers, use a quarter cup of smoking pellets every four hours.
+Should you decide to ignore the brand’s advice, use a quarter cup of smoking pellets every four hours.
 Want to see what using pellets in a Masterbuild Electric Cold Smoker attachment looks like?
 Check out this video.

 Can You Use Wood Pellets in a Pit Boss Electric Smoker?

 Again, the manufacturer doesn’t specifically recommend this even though Pit Boss even has its own brand of Pit Boss Grills Wood Pellets that can be purchased in-store or online.
 But if you don’t want to use wood chips don’t worry as there are many who have successfully (and often) added wood pellets to their Pit Boss electric smokers and they & their foods have lived to tell the tale.